-Net cash outflow in 2016 included US\$12 million deposit paid for Astra's acquisition of the above-mentioned 80% interest in Suprabari.
+Net cash outflow in 2016 included US\$46 million for Jardine Motors' acquisition of various motor dealership businesses in the United Kingdom during the second quarter of 2016, and US\$12 million deposit paid for Astra's acquisition of the abovementioned 80% interest in Suprabari.

+Goodwill in both years arose from the acquisitions of motor dealership businesses which were attributable to the expected synergies with its existing retail network.
 None of the goodwill is expected to be deductible for tax purposes.